-5. Discovery and URI
+6. Discovery and URI

 EST-coaps is targeted to low-resource networks with small packets.
-Saving header space is important and an additional EST-coaps URI is specified that is shorter than the EST URI.
+Saving header space is important and a short EST-coaps URI (see Table 2) is specified that is shorter than the EST URI specified in [RFC7030].
+The individual EST-coaps well-known server URIs differ from the EST URI by replacing the scheme https by coaps and by specifying shorter resource path names: